-- Aluminum foil
+- Heavy-duty aluminum foil

 - A grill or smoker

-Read More >> Top 5 Best Smokers For Beginners (2021)
+Read More >> Top 5 Best Dry Rub For Ribs (2022 Review)

-How To Smoke Ribs Using the 321 Method?
+How To Smoke Ribs Using the 321 Method

-Step 1: Preparing Our Ribs
+Step 1: Preparing The Ribs

 We should wait for at least an hour so that the flavor has time to penetrate into the meat before smoking.

-Read More >> Top 5 Best Dry Rubs For Ribs (2021 Review)
+Read More >> Best Wood for Smoking Ribs

 Step 2: 3 Hours of Smoking Unwrapped

 During this 3 hour smoke, don’t mess with them.
 Remember the saying: